 While many publishers are embracing the digital world, others are campaigning to keep print alive.
 When it comes to reading articles and features, many readers still prefer the tangible experience of flipping through glossy pages.
 There is something special about sitting down with a cup of coffee and holding a magazine in your hands—not to mention that a magazine subscription gives us a welcome break from our screens and something to look forward to in the mail!

 In the art world, there are plenty of publications that favor print over digital; some magazines have been going strong for several decades.
-In this list, we’ve included both long-established as well as new independent publishers to you a broad range of magazines to choose from.
+So if you are looking to keep up on culture news, gain inspiration, and discover new artist projects, there are plenty of publications to choose from.
+In this list, we’ve included both long-established as well as new independent publishers to give you a broad range of magazines to choose from.
 So, if you’re looking for art-focused reading material, check out some of the best art magazine subscriptions you can order online today.

-Founded in 1902, ARTnews is one of the oldest and most well-known art magazines.
-It reports on the art, people, issues, trends, and events shaping the international art world.
-It’s published in print four times a year and has a readership of 180,000 in 124 countries.
+Founded in 1913, Art in America is one of the oldest and most well-known art magazines.
+It reports on the art, people, issues, trends, and events shaping the American and international art world.
+A subscription to the monthly magazine includes a bonus issue—the ARTnews Top 200 Collectors issue.
 Find out more here, where you can subscribe to either one or two years of magazines that will arrive straight to your doorstep.

 Founded in 1925, Apollo is one of the world’s oldest and most respected magazines on the visual arts.
 Published monthly, it covers everything from art news and debates to the work and lives of inspiring artists—both past and present.
 It also features exclusive interviews with some of the greatest collectors and creatives.
 Subscribe here to start receiving one magazine a month.
 The best part?
-The first issue is free!
+You also get access to the Apollo digital app!

-Beneficial Shock! is a bi-annual magazine for film lovers and illustration enthusiasts that champions progressive thinking.
+Beneficial Shock! is an annual magazine for film lovers and illustration enthusiasts that champions progressive thinking.
 Each issue follows a theme (such as “the mind” and “war and peace”) and visually presents ideas in humorous and unconventional ways.
-You can buy a two-year subscription here.
+You can buy magazines here.

 Aesthetica explores the best in international contemporary art, design, photography, film, music, and performance with in-depth features.
 You can choose between a print or digital subscription.
-As of writing, Aesthetica currently has a 50% sale, plus the first three issues are free.
+Aesthetica often has sales on subscriptions and is currently offering a free tote bag to new subscribers.
 Check it out here.

 With the belief that children are “visual learners,” Singapore-based Eyeyah magazine aims to encourage creativity in children.
 The vibrant publication features eye-catching illustrations, puzzles, and activities that introduce kids to contemporary creativity while teaching them about important social issues such as global warming.
 Buy your copies here.